 I love the cold.
-As an Adjunct Assistant Professor in Glaciology at the University of Calgary, and Technical Director of the Canadian Ice Core Archive, I study the history of sea ice in polar regions using ice core chemistry, which involves long months of living in a tent and drilling ice cores in places like Antarctica, Alaska, the Canadian high Arctic, and Greenland.
+As a Glaciologist, I study the history of sea ice in polar regions using ice core chemistry, which involves long months of living in a tent and drilling ice cores in places like Antarctica, Alaska, the Canadian high Arctic, and Greenland.
+I am the Technical Director of the Canadian Ice Core lab at University of Alberta, and an Adjunct Assistant Professor at the University of Calgary.
 I hold a BA in Earth and Environmental Science (Wesleyan University), an MA in Geophysics (Columbia University), and the first PhD in Glaciology ever conferred by MIT.

-When I'm not busy shivering for science, I seek out the cold for fun, whether working as a Climbing Ranger in the National Park Service or guiding expeditions to major peaks in the Andes, Alaska, and the Himalaya.
+When I'm not busy shivering for science, I seek out the cold for fun, whether working as a climbing ranger in the national parks or guiding expeditions to major peaks in the Andes, Alaska, and the Himalaya.
 In 2010, I led the first all-women’s ascent of Pinnacle Peak (6955m) in the Indian Himalaya.
-Before that, I was awarded the American Alpine Club (AAC)'s Under 25 Mountaineering Fellowship Fund Grant, and after that I won the AAC's Live Your Dream grant for an expedition to the Little Switzerland area of the Central Alaska Range.
-During that expedition, my climbing partner and I made first all-female ascents on mixed routes off the Pika Glacier.
-In 2015 I was awarded AAC Lara Kellogg and Scott Fischer Conservation Grants for Borderski, my winter ski traverse of Tajikistan's border in the eastern Pamirs.
-Most recently, I was awarded the 2016 Mugs Stump award and John Lauchlan Award to attempt a first ascent in the Indian Himalaya.
+Before that, I was awarded the American Alpine Club (AAC)'s Under 25 Mountaineering Fellowship Fund Grant, and I subsequently won the AAC's Live Your Dream grant for an expedition to the Little Switzerland area of the Central Alaska Range.
+During that expedition, my climbing partner and I made pioneering first all-female ascents on mixed routes off the Pika Glacier.
+In 2015 I was awarded the AAC Lara Kellogg and Scott Fischer Conservation Grants for Borderski, my winter ski traverse of Tajikistan's border in the eastern Pamirs with two other Canadian women.
+In 2016 I was awarded the Mugs Stump award and John Lauchlan Award to attempt a first ascent in the Indian Himalaya.